7RU7H/Archive/Development/Languages/Perl/Perl.md

 # Perl

+[Perl](https://www.youtube.com/watch?v=0jK0ytvjv-E) meme to make you laugh, before reading `perl` scripts.
+As a idiot beanbag Linguist it is not like a human language.
+[Fireship Explanation for neutrality](https://www.youtube.com/watch?v=74_7LrRe5DI)

-Executing command line `perl` scripting requires `-e` flag for executing, without drop to a perl environment that does not save to a file:
+Executing command line `perl` scripting requires `-e` flag for executing, without drop to a `perl` environment that does not save to a file:
 ```bash
 perl -e 'your perl goes here'
 perl